n8n-io/n8n-docs/docs/embed/configuration.md

 ## Backend hooks

-It is possible to define external hooks that are executed by n8n whenever a specific operation is performed.
-They can be used, for example, to log data, change data, or forbid an action by throwing an error.
+It's possible to define external hooks that n8n executes whenever a specific operation runs.
+You can use these to, for example, to log data, change data, or forbid an action by throwing an error.

 ### Available hooks